This year’s planting season is not ideal. We’ve had a lot of rain and the weather is cool.

 Preparing to Plant

-Decisions to plant more corn or beans on a farm are based on weather, previous plantings, seed cost and commodity prices.
+Decisions where and how much to plant are based on weather, previous plantings, seed cost and commodity prices.
 If corn is planted on last year’s bean ground, it will need less nitrogen, as the bean plant deposits nitrogen into the soil.
 Beans are cheaper to plant as they need less nitrogen and fertilizer than corn.
 There will be less bushels of beans per acre than a corn crop.
 Corn seed is double the price of bean seed, but produces more bushels per acre than beans.
 It all depends on the price per bushel.
 It’s tricky business to figure out which crop makes more money than another.
 There are so many variables to consider; seed cost, fertilizer costs, bushels per acre…is your head starting to swim?

 When planting corn, starter also has to be laid beside the seed around four inches deep.
 Starter is made up of potash and phosphorus.
 Potash is mined all over the world and phosphorus is manufactured and has some nitrogen in it.
 This starter is exactly what the name denotes, it starts the seed off in a good direction; UP!